 different from having Akashic Records from sixth or

 conversely, having from let's say sixth to third?

 Omal: okay, and you can access your

 project let us say working for a computer company.

 Russ: all right.

 Omal: you see how to build a sixth

 computer, it works.
 Of course it's going to work.
-What have you just done?

 Russ: you cheated.

 you cheated, you've looked at the rule book and